RJSLabbert/fara-ai/README.md

 ## 🐉 Why I built this

 I wanted to build my own AI.
-Not use someone else's API, not pay for cloud tokens — actually build something that runs entirely on my own hardware.
+Not use someone else's API, not pay for cloud tokens.
+Actually build something that runs entirely on my own hardware.
 FARA was the proof of concept.
 She runs, she talks, she thinks locally.
 But she had no memory, no identity, no home.

 Ryuu is the answer to that.
 A local AI dragon with an animated character, emotion states wired to the backend, and a Raspberry Pi 5 as his dedicated hardware home.
 Built from curiosity, stubbornness, and a YouTube video that changed everything.